ykhanbabaei/ebf-employee-management/README.md

 A simple web application for demo purpose.
 It shows a list of companies.
 For each company, there are a list of employees.
 It is possible to add a new employee or update or delete existing one.
 For persisting data H2 (In Memory) database used.
-Application frontend developed by react and backend with spring boot.
+Frontend developed by react and backend with spring boot.
 After running the application, ui is accessible via http://localhost:8080 in browser.
 For accessing APIs check the address http://localhost:8080/swagger-ui/index.html.

+## Build and run
+For building project, run maven command in project home directory:

+    mvn clean package

+and then run jar file in backend/target directory.

-## Installation
+## Installation in Docker

 For building JDK 11 and maven is required.
 In project root folder run the following command: